 - Treatment depends on your stage of kidney cancer (there are 4 stages), general health, age, and other factors.
 Your treatment can include one or more of the following options: - Surgery is the most common treatment for kidney cancer most people with early stage cancer (stages 1, 2, and 3) can be cured with surgery. - Partial nephrectomy: Only the tumor or the part of the kidney with the tumor is removed to leave behind as much of the kidney as possible. - Radical nephrectomy: The entire kidney is removed.
 If needed, the surrounding tissues and lymph nodes may also be removed. - Thermal ablation kills the tumor by burning or freezing it.
 It is most often used for small tumors in people who are not good candidates for nephrectomy surgery. - Active surveillance is used if a small tumor is less than 4 centimeters (11⁄2 inches).
 Most small tumors grow slowly and they may also not be cancerous.
-You will need regular monitoring and testing. - Treatment with medicine is used for advanced kidney cancer that has spread to other parts of the body. - Immunotherapy uses the body's defense system (immune system) to stop or slow the growth of cancer cells. - Anti-angiogenic therapies reduce the blood supply to a tumor to slow or stop its growth. - Targeted therapies directly inhibit the growth of the cancer. - Checkpoint inhibitors work with the body's immune system to find and kill cancer cells. - Chemotherapy and radiation used for other types of cancer do not usually do a good job of treating most forms of kidney cancer.
+You will need regular monitoring and testing. - Treatment with medicine is often used for advanced kidney cancer that has spread to other parts of the body or where surgery cannot be done. - Immunotherapy uses the body's defense system (immune system) to stop or slow the growth of cancer cells. - Monoclonal antibodies attack a specific part of cancer cells. - Checkpoint inhibitors help the immune system recognize and attack cancer cells. - Vaccines and other immunotherapies give an overall boost to the immune system. - Anti-angiogenic therapies reduce the blood supply to a tumor to slow or stop its growth. - Targeted therapies directly inhibit the growth of the cancer. - Chemotherapy and radiation used for other types of cancer do not usually do a good job of treating most forms of kidney cancer.